 - Break the crust after 4 minutes

-- Coffee tasting (see below)
+- Taste the coffee (see below)

-Always clean the spoon with water between each step.
+Clean the spoon with water between each step.

 The individual cupping steps explained in detail